pulumi/infrastructure-as-code-workshop/labs/02-app-arch/04-lambda-serverless.md

 <p>5 hits.</p>
 ```

-## Step 6 — Replace the App with Inline Code
+## Step 6 &mdash; Replace the App with Inline Code

 It's possible to simplify this serverless application by moving the runtime code into the infrastructure definition.
 This isn't always the right way to design your infrastructure as code, but for "fully serverless" applications like this one, where the boundary between application and infrastructure is intentionally blurred, this can be a great way to go.